mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 ## Oopsie... seems like PostgreSQL🐘 is also failing❌!

-Truth to be told🧙‍♀️, there was another issue occuring when the newly generated events were published to the RabbitMQ but also sometimes during the PostgreSQL persistence step as well🔎:
+Truth to be told🧙‍♀️, there was also an issue occuring during the PostgreSQL persistence step as well🔎:

 ```
 An unhandled exception has occurred while executing the request.